Contact Us

 American vs. Australian Labradoodles

-Labradoodles are a popular breed of designer dog that has gained popularity in recent years for their intelligent, friendly, and low-shedding coats.
-While Labradoodles are originally a crossbreed between a Labrador Retriever and a Poodle, there are now two distinct lines of Labradoodles - American and Australian.
+Labradoodles are a popular designer dog breed known for their intelligence, friendly personalities and low-shedding coats.
+While Labradoodles originally began as a cross between a Labrador Retriever and a Poodle, there are now two distinct types: American Labradoodles and Australian Labradoodles.
+If you’re wondering what is special about an Australian Labradoodle, the biggest differences come from the breed’s lineage, consistency, temperament and coat qualities.

 American Labradoodles Australian Labradoodles